-Ecclesiastes is the fourth book of poetry in the Bible (after Job, Psalms, and Proverbs).
-While Psalms is a collection of songs and Proverbs is a collection of principles, Ecclesiastes is one long-form poetic discourse: it poses one main question at the beginning and spends the next twelve chapters arriving at an answer.
+Ecclesiastes is an example of Old Testament wisdom literature, and it’s the fourth book of poetry in the Bible.
+While Psalms is a collection of songs and Proverbs is a collection of principles, Ecclesiastes is mostly long-form poetic discourse: it poses one main question at the beginning and spends the next twelve chapters arriving at an answer.
 The book never mentions its author by name: and it’s important to note that the author is not necessarily the Preacher.

 The author opens with the words of “the Preacher,” and then concludes by wrapping up the Preacher’s words and putting his own takeaways at the end.

 This isn’t a Sunday-morning-sermon–delivering preacher we’re familiar with today; rather, it’s “one who assembles.”
 The original Hebrew word for this role only shows up in Ecclesiastes, and probably refers to someone who assembles wisdom and teaches the people.
 So why is this book traditionally attributed to Solomon?
 The Preacher gives us a few clues:

 - He is a son of David (Ec 1:1).

 - He is a king (Ec 1:1).